 Circuit Mediation Programs - Overview

-Within the District of Columbia Circuit, both the U.S. Court of Appeals and the U.S. District Court have dispute resolution programs that provide mediation services in selected cases.
-These services are offered by the courts, free of charge, to enable the parties in litigation to seek ways to resolve their cases.
+Within the District of Columbia Circuit, the U.S. Court of Appeals, the U.S. District Court, and the U.S. Bankruptcy Court have dispute resolution programs that provide mediation services in selected docketed cases.
+These services are offered by the courts, free of charge, to enable the parties to seek ways to resolve their cases themselves.